-Other activities include fitness, weights, aerobics and dance where there are also extra-curricular clubs.
-World Games is also offered as an option where you can experience games such as Lacrosse, Ultimate Frisbee and Aussie Rules.
+Other activities may include fitness, weight training, yoga and dance.
+Alternative sports are also offered within lessons such as Lacrosse, Ultimate Frisbee or Aussie Rules.

-The Department also aims to provide opportunities for academic and leadership development.
-GCSE Physical Education is a popular option for many students and also on offer is the highly recognised Junior Sports Leadership Award for those who are interested in developing leadership and coaching roles in Sport and Recreation.
+We continue to offer an extensive extra-curricular programme at Key Stage 4.
+GCSE Physical Education is a popular option for many students and also on offer is the highly recognised Level 1 in Sports Leadership for those who are interested in developing leadership and coaching roles in Sport and Recreation.